 AP 604 History & Theory of 20th-Century Architecture 3 Cr.

 Surveys global architectural history and theory from the 1920s through the 1980s, including modernism and its variants, receptions, reactions, and critiques.
 Introduces architectural criticism and research methods for the built environment.
 Includes case studies, substantial research and writing, and discussion of texts in seminar format.
 3 lecture hours.
-Prerequisite: AP 605.
+Pre-req: AP 605 Analysis of Architectural Icons.
 Restriction: MArch III majors.
 Offered: Spring.

 AP 605 Analysis of Architectural Icons 3 Cr.

 Students study and analyze select examples from architectural history and theory (pre-history through the early decades of the 20th century).
 Students achieve a global and comparative familiarity with a representative range of buildings, urban forms, and major aspects of architectural culture.
 Emphasis is on understanding and applying the core concepts and analytical tools relevant for architectural discourse and interpretation.
 3 lecture hours.
 Restricted: M.Arch.
 III majors.
 Offered: Fall.